Including Children in Holiday Family Traditions

 Suggestions For Involving Your Children in Your Holiday Family Traditions

 Adolescents come to holiday family traditions with memories and an ability to pitch in and take on parts of the heavy lifting that they have watched the adults do for so many years.
 Plan with them ahead of time and invite them to take on some larger responsibilities, asking what they like to do most.
-At Thanksgiving, Christmas, or other holiday feasts, they can help with the shopping and maybe even cooking the turkey themselves or making a certain part of the meal.
+At Thanksgiving, Christmas, or other holiday feasts, they can help with the shopping and maybe even cooking a turkey themselves or making a certain part of the meal.
 They can help with some of the planning and decision-making.
 If you are traveling, invite them to lead the family through the airport, plan some of the trip, make calls to arrange transportation, or to look out for a certain family member, such as a grandparent.
+Adolescents may also be interested to research a holiday like Thanksgiving, and share with the family what they learn; we might be inspired to express our gratitude and appreciation for those who lived before us in new ways.

 Elementary aged children often love to help with decorating the house.
 My mother used to put me in charge of creating decorations for the dinner table, for instance.
-We would collect a pile of cardboard, colored construction paper, colored pencils, a black marker, glue and tape.
-From this, I would make little turkeys, pilgrim hats, and other symbols of Thanksgiving to cover the table.
-Our own two children once made an entire set of chairs and a table one inch high out of brown construction paper, complete with miniature plates, and everything they imagined the pilgrims and Native Americans may have had at the first feast, to have as a centerpiece.
+We would collect a pile of cardboard, colored construction paper, colored pencils, markers, glue and tape.
+Our own two children once made an entire set of chairs and a table one inch high out of brown construction paper, complete with miniature plates, and everything they imagined the first peoples in America to celebrate their harvests may have had at their feasts.
+This was our centerpiece on the Thanksgiving table.
 At Christmas, they would make decorations again, and make personalized creations for each table guest.

 Children under the age of six are wonderful sous-chefs.
 They can help to wash or chop food, shuck corn or pull the ends off green beans, and scrub potatoes.
 They may be helpful in bringing out the pots and pans you ask for, line them up on the counter in the order of use, clean them in the sink when cooled, and collect the odds and ends that are needed for the meal, like mixing bowls, wooden spoons, timers, or meat thermometers.